-For the Wesleyan Rev. R. Knight's Letter.
+For the Wesleyan Rev. R. Knight's Letier.

-ding evening had placed me.

-be could accomplish it by land.

-Acquainted as you are with the section of does through Sussex Vale, can hardly be lying along the route.
-Soon after leaving goodness of God.
-When the potatoe was eye, whose vision is delighted with its winding channel, and placid flow, almost continuously, until you come to the beautiful little village of Hampton.
+period of time which embraced the varied.
+Kennebecasis is still going on in its sinuous and unexpected events, communicated to stealthy course, as your travelling compayou in my last.
+Seventeen hours filled to nion, richly margined by a continuity of anxiety and labour, placed me where I was lengthened range of crowded forest trees, before their commencement.
+The Mission placed there by the enriching hand of na-House was again my starting point without ture, for the seeming purpose, of at once miles distance, where fond hope the prece- tamer scenery lying along the mountain base, ding evening had placed me. while fast on the reefs at Quacco, in shifting youd our allotted time, by the arrival of was owing to the calm state of the weather. thereby rendering the travelling pleasant Queen, The Fairy Queen; and as if neither stance I shaped my course towards Mr. Scarcely a breath of wind was felt.
+The and agreeable.
+So far all was well; the re- the dominions of PAN, nor the territories of Fisher's-and in a very short time after my within me a disposition, to accord with the alone, had become more or less injured, in- ceptionable table. coundness of the Philosopher's sentiment, flicting on the farming interests the loss of The passengers were tolerably numerous, be could accomplish it by land.
+Acquainted as you are with the section of does through Sussex Vale, can hardly be wied by the Kennebecaeis and other rivers | amidst those trying dispensations, seen the Hale and Blackstone.
+One of our notabilities eye, whose vision is delighted with its winding channel, and placid flow, almost continuously, until you come to the beautiful little village of Hampton.
 This picturesque village, has during the summer season become a place of frequent resort, by the fashionables of our city.
 For this, facility is afforded by the steamer Reindeer, a very comfortable, and speedy little vessel built by Mr. T. Pickard of Fredericton.
 At Hampton, this river is crossed, by what was once a pretty good bridge, but at present is sadly out of repair.
 Passing along on the opposite side of the river, which is all but constantly in view, the scenery becomes more bold and lofty.
-Every now and then, some lateral stream bring its gentle murmurs to the ear, until you come to the precincts of the Valley, where the scenery presents to view, streams intersecting each other, large tracts of beautiful intervals, almost laughing aloud with verdant joy-studded over with sheep, and large cattle, either lying down ruminating in contentment, or industriously cropping off the deep green grass to satisfy the cravings
+Every now and then, some lateral stream bring its gentle murmurs to the ear, until you come to the precincts of the Valley, where the scenery presents to view, streams intersecting each other, large tracts of beautiful intervals, almost laughing aloud with verdant joy-studded over with sheep, and large cattle, either lying down ruminating in contentment, or industriously cropping off the deep green grass to satisfy the cravings This forcible exhibition of beateous scenery, however, finds its completion, in mountain rising above mountain, on the right hand side of the river, adorned with a massy growth of birch, beach, and maple, whose paler green is agreeably contrasted with the richer, deeper, hue of the hemlock, the pine and the spruce.
+So equally substantial is the growth of this mountainous forest, from base to summit, that imagination, well nigh pathway on the uppermost branches, upof nature.